 Try a range of rates when you perform EVA analysis.
-For example, try 15 percent as your cost of capital, then 20 percent, 25 percent, and 30 percent.
+For example, try 15 percent as your cost of capital; then try 20 percent, 25 percent, and 30 percent.
 The calculations, after you have the profit number and the owner’s equity number, are pretty simple after all.
-It’s not really difficult to calculate several estimates of EVA.
+It’s really not difficult to calculate several estimates of EVA.

 What about psychological income?
 In the case of an owner-managed business, it’s okay to factor in psychological income.
 You can’t ignore the economy.
 A viable healthy business — especially if it’s yours — should deliver a nice profit over time and pay for the capital that it uses.